-Kathleen Wynne, the premier of Ontario recently decided to participate in Reddit’s AMA (Ask Me Anything) forum.
+A few years ago Kathleen Wynne, the premier of Ontario, decided to participate in Reddit’s AMA (Ask Me Anything) forum.
 No doubt she was attempting to get in touch with a younger demographic and take advantage of a popular social media channel to do it.
-The data said that the medium would not only put her in touch with the right audience but it’s “hip” factor would also probably give her a nice boost in the polls and a bit of popular profile.
-The audience and the medium were right – the challenge of course was the message.
-It would seem Ms. Wynne’s team understood the popularity of the medium but not the nature of it.
-Rather than embracing the “ask me anything” forum and the consequent, “answer everything” that it implied, Ms. Wynne produced prepped answers or no answers at all.
+The data said that the medium would not only put her in touch with the right audience but it’s “hip” factor would also give her a nice boost in the polls and a bit of popular profile.
+The audience and the medium were right – the challenge, of course, was the message.
+It would seem Ms Wynne’s team understood the popularity of the medium but not the nature of it.
+Rather than embracing the “ask me anything” forum and the consequent, “answer everything” that it implied, Ms Wynne produced prepared answers or no answers at all.
 Participants were unimpressed and the event had exactly the opposite effect from what was intended.
 To put it succinctly, the Reddit engagement was a fail.
 But then anyone who has actually been on Reddit could have told Ms. Wynne that it was the wrong place to be if you weren’t interested in being completely open (and possibly embarrassing yourself) or otherwise making yourself look bad.
 Not exactly the inclination of politicians of any stripe.

 Data is a tool; it cannot replace careful strategy, thoughtful engagement or a creative approach to solving communications challenges.
 You can achieve amazing numbers on your “Twitter feed” and thousands of “likes” on your Facebook account and still see no appreciable difference in sales if you are not also thinking outside the same box that effective communications professionals have been trying to avoid for years.
 If all you want is “likes” on your Facebook account, run contests with good prizes, buy Google and Facebook ads, engage popular bloggers to review and promote your services or products.
 Change it up and do it again.
 But if you want to get people engaged on your issue or invested in your products or services, then you’re going to have to be more strategic.